ArchamusBash/ArseneLupinBot/README.md

 # ArseneLupinBot
-A Telegram bot that encrypt messages sent to him.
+A Telegram bot that encrypt messages sent to it.

+t.me/ArseneLupinBot